razahai/academic/README.md

 ## notes

-files from web, mobile, foundations, and ap are not included in this repository, primarily due to the fact that i no longer have access to them
+Files from web, mobile, foundations, and ap are not included in this repository, primarily due to the fact that i no longer have access to them